Skill Evolution

 ├── 2026-04-22-dual-write.md

-*.mdat the rules root, not recursive. - Each entry is independently meaningful, addressable, and editable.
+docs/decisions/), so CC never globs them into a<system-reminder>. - Each entry is independently meaningful, addressable, and editable.

 - Old entries don't pollute current context.